rwpalmer/tzLib/README.md

 	   }
 ```

-*__WARNING__*
+*__I M P O R T A N T__*
-tzLib stores 128 bytes of time zone data in the devices EEPROM.
-This 128 byte data block is called the tzBlock.
-* 	By default the tzBlock is stored in EEPROM bytes 0 - 127.
+tzLib will store data in the devices EEPROM.
+By default EEPROM bytes 0-127 are used.
+* 	The command "tzLib.setEepromStartByte(0);" reflects that default.
-* 	If the default location is used for other purposes, developers must use the tzLib.setEepromStartByte() method to select another location to avoid conflict. ( eg: tzLib.setEepromStartByte(512); )
+* 	If the default location is not available, developers must modify this command and insert it between #1 and #2 in the code sample.
+*	For example, "tzLib.setEepromStartByte(512);" would tell tzLib to use EEPROM bytes 512-639.
+*	Please see the tzLib-QuickStart guide in the doc folder of the projects GitHub repository for more details.